 It’s helpful if you bring your own bedding and towels; let me know if you need to borrow.
 Please plan to use the unscented soap, lotion, and shampoo provided; leave fragrances at home.

 If you’re interested in bringing a tent and camping, let me know.
-There are remote spaces in the woods, closer and less private spaces in orchard, fields, and the lawn.
+There are three close spaces in the woods, primitive options remote in the woods, closer and less private spaces in orchard, fields, and the lawn.
 All primitive, no outhouses yet.

-There are two bedrooms on the lower level with actual beds (ok, mattresses).
+- There are two bedrooms on the lower level with actual beds, plus Shodo’s room.
 One has a door that closes, the other has a sheet as a wall – visual privacy but not sound privacy.
 One of these beds is promised.
-If privacy is extremely important to you, let me know.

-The nicest space here is the loft, which is also the least private.
-It sleeps two (possibly three) on roll-up futons; we hang a curtain for visual privacy, and during retreats it doesn’t matter much.
+- The nicest space here is the loft, which is also the least private.
+It sleeps two (up to four) on roll-up futons; we hang a curtain for visual privacy, and during retreats it doesn’t matter much.

 There are two bathrooms, one shower, both on the main level and less convenient to the lower level rooms.
-There are plans for composting toilets both indoors and out, some day.
+There are plans for composting toilets both indoors and out, some day soon.